Good stuff

 Hang on, is that the Brabus I’m thinking of?

-Yep, Smart is using the name of the Bottrop-based tuner for all of its top-of-the-line versions across its range.
-The #1 and #3 both get 422bhp in Brabus form, but for the #5 things have stepped up a notch and there’s a total of 637bhp on tap from the twin-motor setup.
-The range is also claimed to be 335 miles, but you’ll have to put up with the lightly embarrassing Brabus styling and those special 21in wheels.
+Yep, Smart is using the name of the Bottrop-based tuner for its top-of-the-line versions of the Hashtags 1, 3 and 5.
+Here in the #5 Brabus you're kicked about by a total of 637bhp on tap from the twin-motor setup.
+The WLTP range doesn't fall, because the WLTP test's gentle driving doesn't use the extra power.
+But you’ll have to put up with the lightly embarrassing Brabus styling and those special 21in wheels.

 What does the #5 look like on the inside?

-The main talking point here is the screens.
+The main talking points here are the screens.
 All Fives get a 13in OLED central infotainment screen and a 10.25in digital dial display, but the more expensive versions add a second 13in OLED touchscreen for the front seat passenger and a monster 25.6in augmented reality head-up display.

 Away from the pixels it’s much more standard, with five seats, lots of legroom in the rear and very few physical buttons.
-Plenty of nice soft-touch materials too.
+Plenty of nice soft-touch materials and interesting colour schemes too.
+It's a really pleasant place to be.
 You’ll find more detail over on the Interior tab of this review.

 What's the verdict?

-Elsewhere the #5 seems to be well-refined, full of decent materials and competitively priced given the kit that comes as standard.
-We’ll know more when we try the other versions later this year, but the #5 should give Smart a proper place at the medium-sized electric SUV table.
+Elsewhere the #5 is roomy, super-comfy and refined, full of decent materials and competitively priced given the kit that comes as standard.
+Keen drivers should think twice, or indeed twice squared, but they're in the minority.
+The #5 should give Smart a proper place at the medium-sized electric SUV table.
 How badly do you not want to go to that dinner party?

 The Rivals